Feijing92/theoretical_link_prediction/README.md

 In these cases, theoretical analysis can be directed soved by random graph tools and/or percolaton tools (generating functions).
 Error analysis method is given by the distribution of higher order topology in original networks (a simple example can be found in Fig.1).

-## AUCs in classical link prediction process and local link prediction process
+## Calculation of AUC and error bound in two LP processes
 The datasets we used are generated from https://icon.colorado.edu/#!/networks.
-Here we only put forward an example network.
+We only provide two example networks here.

 ```
 python main.py